denironyx/devPython/python-crash-course/project/generating_data/README.md

 each of the axes , and the method tick_params() styles the tick marks .
 The arguments shown here affect the tick marks on both the x- and y-axes (axis='both') and set the font size of the tick mark labels to 14 (labelsize=14).

+#### Calculating Data Automatically
+Writing lists by hand can be inefficient, especially when we have many points.
+Rather than passing our points in a list, let’s use a loop in Python to do the calculations for us.